 At times, I catch myself pushing back tinges of fear as I watch my daughter rest.
 Is she only sleeping?

 Until the day I watched my daughter’s life gradually flow out of her body.
-Her breathing labored; the tone of her skin fading.
+Her breathing labored; the color of her skin reflecting life flowing through her seemed to fade lighter.
 Watching your child suffer draws out a fierce desire for control that previously lied dormant.

 How can a mother not save her own child?